rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ```
 Note: *roku* is a custom plug-in not generally available.

-### Sending/Receiving MQTT Messages from/to Another Plug-in
+### mqttComm - Sending/Receiving MQTT Messages from/to Another Plug-in

 When total control for MQTT message processing is needed,
 this method takes "Custom Commands" a step farther.